 Depending on the level of your financial hardship, there are a few ways a forbearance program may play out:

-• The lender may temporarily discount the loan’s interest rate, which will reduce the monthly payment due;
+- The lender may temporarily discount the loan’s interest rate, which will reduce the monthly payment due;

-• The borrower will be required to only pay the interest portion each month;
+- The borrower will be required to only pay the interest portion each month;

-• The borrower will be allowed to pay a part of the interest, leading to an accumulation of the unpaid interest for repayment later, known as negative amortization.
+- The borrower will be allowed to pay a part of the interest, leading to an accumulation of the unpaid interest for repayment later, known as negative amortization.

 Debt Deferment

 Deferring your debt pushes back the interest or principal balance for a specified amount of time, to be paid at a later date.
-Debt deferment may give you more time to sort out your finances before you have to pay your debt, but interest may still continue to accrue while your debt is deferred.
+Debt deferment may give you more time to sort out your finances before you have to pay your debt, but interest may continue to accrue while your debt is deferred.
 Here’s a closer look at some debt deferment scenarios:

-• Deferment period for student loans: The most common type of deferment, the lender pushes back payments for months or years, until after the student graduates, so they have time to find work and afford the repayment.
+- Deferment period for student loans: The most common type of deferment, the lender pushes back payments for months or years, until after the student graduates, so they have time to find work and afford the repayment.
 Depending on the type of student loan, interest may or may not accrue while you’re still in school.

-• Deferment period for mortgages: Mortgage deferments are short and usually happen at the beginning of a new home loan.
+- Deferment period for mortgages: Mortgage deferments are short and usually happen at the beginning of a new home loan.
 For example, a borrower who closes on a mortgage loan in January may have their mortgage payments deferred until March.

-• Deferment period on callable securities: In a callable security, such as a bond, the issuer may have a clause where they can buy the investment back at a preset price before it matures.
+- Deferment period on callable securities: In a callable security, such as a bond, the issuer may have a clause where they can buy the investment back at a preset price before it matures.
 The entity that issued the security cannot redeem the investment during the deferment period, which is usually 10 years.

-• Deferment period on insurance: Some types of insurance, such as a life insurance policy, have a deferment period clause.
+- Deferment period on insurance: Some types of insurance, such as a life insurance policy, have a deferment period clause.
 The deferment gives the policyholder a grace period before they have to start paying premiums.

 What Is the Difference Between Forbearance and Deferment?

 Forbearance and deferment can be confusing since they both delay or push back a payment agreement.
-Here are are the differences and similarities between the two:
+Here are the differences and similarities between the two:

 Similarities between forbearance and deferment:

-• Both postpone loan payments;
+- Both postpone loan payments;

-• Neither one impacts your credit score if you follow the terms;
+- Neither one impacts your credit score if you follow the terms;

-• Both are applicable to federal loans.
+- Both apply to federal loans.

 Differences between forbearance and deferment:

-• Forbearance on federal loans may accrue interest, costing you more in the long term;
+- Forbearance on federal loans may accrue interest, costing you more in the long term;

-• The amount not paid during the mortgage forbearance period is due in a lump sum at the end of the grace period, compared to a deferment where it is added back to the total balance due;
+- The amount not paid during the mortgage forbearance period is due in a lump sum at the end of the grace period, compared to a deferment where it is added back to the total balance due;

-• Deferment pushes back your student loan payments due while you’re in school;
+- Deferment pushes back your student loan payments due while you’re in school;

-• Forbearance comes with a shorter relief period of 12 months or less.
+- Forbearance comes with a shorter relief period of 12 months or less.

 Work With An Experienced Local Lawyer